-This Policy applies to investment portfolios managed on behalf of investors based in the European Union ("EU").
-Hermes Fund Managers Ireland Limited ("HFMIL") is appointed as the Manager for portfolios based in the EU, including funds and segregated mandates.
-Hermes Investment Management Limited ("HIML") and Federated Investment Counseling ("FIC") have contractual responsibilities where they are appointed by HFMIL as sub investment manager for EU investment portfolios.
-HFMIL, HIML and FIC are collectively referred to as "Federated Hermes" in this document.
-Hermes GPE LLP is not in scope of this policy.
+This policy applies to investment portfolios managed by Hermes Investment Management Limited ("HIML"), Hermes GPE LLP ("HGPE") and Hermes Alternative Investment Management Limited ("HAIML").
+It also applies to investment portfolios managed by Hermes Fund Managers Ireland Limited ("HFMIL") where discretionary investment management has been delegated to HIML and/or HGPE.
+HIML, HGPE, HAIML and, to the extent this Policy is applicable to it, HFMIL are collectively referred to as "Federated Hermes" in this document.

+For those investment portfolios managed by HFMIL where discretionary investment management has been delegated to Federated Investment Counseling and/or Federated Global Investment Management Corp. (with the exception of those investment portfolios within Federated Hermes Investment Funds ("FHIF") plc which are in scope of this policy), how they integrate sustainability risks as part of their investment decision-making and risk monitoring process for the funds they manage is more fully described on the website.

 For those investment portfolios in scope of the EU Sustainable Finance Disclosure Regulation ("SFDR"), this Policy meets requirements to formalise and disclose how sustainability is integrated into the business and investment processes.
-This is considered through integration of sustainability risks into investment process and engagement.
-For a list of funds that are in scope of SFDR see Appendix A
+For a list of funds that are in scope of SFDR see Appendix A.

-With the exception of Hermes GPE LLP, the processes and approach outlined within this statement are also relevant across all Federated Hermes Limited funds and segregated mandates, including those not in scope of SFDR.
-As at 31st May 2022, this includes our real estate and private debt funds.
-Hermes GPE LLP has a separate sustainability risks policy.
+The processes and approach outlined within this statement are also relevant across all other Federated Hermes funds and segregated mandates, including those not in scope of SFDR.
+As at 30th June 2023, this includes our real estate, private debt, infrastructure and nature based solutions funds, and those of our private equity funds not in scope of SFDR.